Holly Valance: Legal issues

-In 2003, Valance fired her then-manager Scott Michaelson by telephone, 15 months before his contract was due to expire.
-Biscayne Partners sued Valance Corp., won the case and was awarded damages by the Supreme Court of New South Wales.
-During the trial, Valance's mother claimed Michaelson had been negligent as a manager, which forced her to take over from him.
-The former Neighbours co-star Kym Valentine also gave evidence that Valance "said she was feeling bad, a bit stressed out, because she was leaving Scott" and that "she said the solicitors for her record company would get her out of the contract and would be faxing him the paper work (from the UK) to do so."
+In January 2002, Valance dismissed her then-manager Scott Michaelson by telephone, 15 months before his contract was due to expire.
+In 2003, Michaelson's company sued Valance's company for breach of contract, won the case and was awarded damages by the Supreme Court of New South Wales.
+During the trial, Valance's mother said Michaelson had been negligent as a manager, which forced her to take over from him.
+The former Neighbours cast member Kym Valentine also gave evidence that Valance "said she was feeling bad, a bit stressed out, because she was leaving Scott" and that "she said the solicitors for her record company would get her out of the contract and would be faxing him the paper work (from the UK) to do so."
 In court, Valance denied that she had said this to Valentine, even though she had signed an affidavit stating she had no recollection of the conversation.

-Justice Clifford Einstein said, "I have given close consideration to the question of whether or not the circumstances presently before the Court which do, it seems to me, show a calculated disregard of the rights of Biscayne as well as a cynical pursuit of benefit".
-The court subsequently ordered Valance Corp. pay $350,000 to Biscayne Partners Pty.
-Ltd. Of this amount, $47,264.56 was "from shares Ms Valance and Mr Michaelson had bought together on the London Stock Exchange", though the court did not award in favour of Biscayne getting a percentage of sales of her album, State of Mind.
+Justice Clifford Einstein declared that Valence's company had shown *a calculated disregard of the rights of [Michaelson's company] Biscayne as well as a cynical pursuit of benefit".
+The court ordered Valance's company to pay Michaelson's company $350,000 including $47,264.56 "from shares Ms Valance and Mr Michaelson had bought together on the London Stock Exchange",: Michaelson's application for a percentage of profits from sales of her album State of Mind was denied.

-Endorsements and charities

-In addition to film and television roles, Valance has also appeared in adverts for Schwarzkopf hair care products and 1800 Reverse.
-In 2011, Valance appeared in an advert for Foster's Gold bottled beer.

-In 2015, Valance became an Ambassador for The Children's Trust, the UK's leading charity for children with brain injury and neurodisability.